6 Innovation & Idea Management Software (2025 Comparison)

 • Q-impact — this dashboard offers end-to-end project management to see ideas through execution (e.g., create new projects, define the goals and objectives, loop in appropriate team members, and move ideas through the workflow).
 It also lets you manage the innovation portfolio: see new and past ideas, keep new ideas moving forward, and report on the bottom-line impact and ROI of initiatives.

 Note: Users can create custom workflows within Qmarkets, they provide a library of templates to get started but users can create workflows from scratch.
-The process is easy and does not involve coding knowledge — users can configure the platform to their specific needs and make adjustments in the future.
+The process is easy and does not involve coding knowledge — users can configure the platform to their specific needs and innovation initiatives.

 Pricing